In hot market for secondary shares, one player, Equidate, just locked down $50 million in new funding

 Indeed, asked about trends he is seeing in the secondary market, Prasad notes companies are staying private longer, prompting more of them to think about “interval liquidity programs” that let employees and early shareholders sell during pre-set windows.

-He also notes that unlike in recent years, where money around the world was looking for opportunities in Silicon Valley, “we’re seeing more VCs and hedge funds looking at these new Asian unicorns and Chinese unicorns in particular.
+He also notes that unlike in recent years, where money around the world was looking for opportunities in Silicon Valley, a bit of a sea change is currently afoot.
+Today, he says, “we’re seeing more VCs and hedge funds looking at these new Asian unicorns and Chinese unicorns in particular.
 They see them as a great opportunity.”

 Pictured above, left to right, Equidate co-founders and co-CEOs Sohail Prasad and Samvit Ramadurgam.